Three levels of requirements.

 ISNetworld is the platform Fortune 500 companies use to evaluate and approve contractors.
 Without an active rating, most local contractors do not pass the due diligence phase.

-Baumex holds a "Recommended" rating — the highest on the platform — active for Honeywell Aero-Mexicali and Honeywell Mexico-Corporate.
+Grupo Nelson holds a "Recommended" rating — the highest on the platform — active and verifiable for Fortune 500 corporations in Mexicali.
 If your corporate office requires ISN validation, the precedent already exists and is verifiable.

 LEED Certification — Gulfstream 550,000 ft²

-The 550,000 ft² Gulfstream facility is in the LEED certification process — verifiable environmental compliance that facilitates your corporate ESG approval.
+The 550,000 ft² Gulfstream facility is LEED Gold certified — verifiable environmental compliance that facilitates your corporate ESG approval.
 The complete process — solar energy, HVAC efficiency, water recovery — is detailed in the dedicated LEED section.

 Engineering standards